-The "four horsemen of the Apocalypse"— this latter term being the Greek name for the book of Revelation—have intrigued Bible readers for centuries.
-What do they represent?
+The "four horsemen of the Apocalypse" - this latter term being the Greek name for the book of Revelation - have intrigued Bible readers for centuries.
 The implications for mankind are staggering.
-In this first article of a series, we introduce the overall prophecy and look in detail at the first horseman.

 Many people believe the book of Revelation is all about bad news.
 Although it reveals where our actions and decisions will take us, it also shows how mankind will finally experience a world of peace.
 Is the book of Revelation relevant today?
 Is it possible for us to understand it?
 Can we know to whom it was written and why?
 What are the meanings of its mysterious symbols?
 Once you grasp the message of Revelation, you too, will see that it contains the most remarkable message of hope ever written.
 Its fundamental message is plain and its conclusion certain.

 The world changed forever in 1945.
 That year, with the detonations of atomic bombs over Hiroshima and Nagasaki, Japan, man for the first time demonstrated the frightening potential to destroy all human life.
 Since then our weapons have grown far more powerful and threatening.
 As we will see in this lesson, many of these threats to human survival play prominent roles in prophecies in the Bible.

 "Jesus came to Galilee, preaching the gospel of the kingdom of God, and saying, 'The time is fulfilled, and the kingdom of God is at hand.
 Repent, and believe in the gospel'" (Mark 1:14, 15).
 "The gospel of the Kingdom of God" is the message Jesus Christ instructs His followers to believe.
 This booklet will help you understand and believe this wonderful good news Jesus Christ announced to humanity!